 Tracking Nevada Wildlife With Biologist Travis Allen

-Wildlife in Nevada is as unique and diverse as the places they call home.
 From the rugged bighorn sheep scrambling atop rocky ridges on high peaks, the Greater Sage-Grouse living in seas of sage stretching as far as the eye can see, to the Devils Hole Desert Pupfish endemic to one geothermal pool in Death Valley.
-Nevada wildlife has truly bears it all in this Great Basin State.
+Nevada wildlife has truly bears it all in this Great Basin state.

 Just like every season being unique, so is every day.
 One day I’ll be tracking back in on that mother bighorn sheep to check on how her and her new lamb are doing, the next I’ll find myself at 11,000 feet searching for a Mountain Goat who didn’t make it through the winter, or in the foothills for the mule deer that just couldn’t outrun a mountain lion.
 The best part of all this exposure my job puts me through is the places I get to experience it in.
 I often find myself hiking through parts of Nevada I never knew existed, the type of places you’d miss in the blink of an eye from the highway.
 With peaks reaching over 13,000 feet tall and valleys below 500 feet Nevada truly has it all.
 It’s not until you’re on foot hiking up ridgelines and drainages in these remote corners of the state that you realize their beauty.
 And when you’re tracking wildlife in total silence, you notice so much more.